 If there is a down side it would be buying and finding ammo.

-I am doing a melee playthrough so I can’t say much about guns yet.
+I did a melee playthrough so I can’t say much about guns.
 But I hear the shotgun is very powerful.

 Disciplines are like the magic of the vampire world.
-But instead of using mana they are fuled by blood points.
+But instead of using mana they are fueled by blood points.
 And you refill your blood points by feeding.

 Each Clan has its own unique set of disciplines that are passed down in their bloodline.